Volunteer Opportunities

 Participating in volunteer opportunities with EDUCAUSE allows you to use your skills and knowledge beyond your organization to make a positive impact on the higher education community and profession.
 Get involved today to demonstrate your expertise, make connections, and contribute to helping higher education professionals advance their knowledge and careers.

-What Opportunities Are Available?
+What Types of Opportunities Are Available?

 There are many ways you can volunteer through EDUCAUSE.
 Explore the opportunities available below.

 EDUCAUSE Community Groups (CGs) are online communities where higher education professionals learn from and network with each other around shared topics and interests.
-Groups interact throughout the year via online discussion forums found on the EDUCAUSE Connect platform and virtual meetings, and many meet in-person at the EDUCAUSE Annual Conference.
+Groups interact throughout the year via online discussion forums found on the EDUCAUSE Connect platform and virtual meetings, and many meet in-person at the EDUCAUSE Annual Conference

 CGs are driven by participant interest and energy, facilitated by volunteer CG leaders, and governed in partnership between EDUCAUSE staff and the CG Leader Committee.
 Get involved by joining a CG of interest through EDUCAUSE Connect.